KoblerS/paperless-to-lexoffice/README.md

 LEXOFFICE_PASSWORD="ilovecookies"       # Your lexoffice password
 ```

+## 🛡️ AWS WAF Challenge Support

+Lexoffice recently implemented AWS WAF (Web Application Firewall) protection.
+This integration automatically handles AWS WAF challenges using:

+- **Automatic Detection**: The tool detects WAF challenges and solves them automatically
+- **Selenium-based Bypass**: Uses undetected-chromedriver to solve challenges in a headless browser
+- **Cookie Extraction**: Extracts authentication cookies from the browser session for API requests
+- **Graceful Fallback**: Falls back to traditional login if WAF is not present

+The WAF solver requires Chrome/Chromium to be installed on your system.
+In Docker environments, this is handled automatically by the container.

 ## ⚠️ Limitations

 - This tool is still in an early development stage.
 - It has mainly been tested in personal document management setups.
+- AWS WAF bypass requires Chrome/Chromium browser (included in Docker image)
 - Feedback, bug reports, and contributions are very welcome!

 ## 📄 Example docker-compose.yml